dletorey/rebuild/src/posts/whats-going-on-in-the-html-head.md

 ## `<style>` elements

 The CSS can also be written inline in the head, this has the advantage that a separate request does not need to happen to load the styles, but it does need to be added to every page.
-This is often added for essential styles and means the styles are added strainght away rather than waiting for the style to be downloaded (fetched), although once fetched the styles will be stored in the browser (cache).
+This is often added for essential styles and means the styles are added straight away rather than waiting for the style to be downloaded (fetched), although once fetched the styles will be stored in the browser (cache).

 ## `<script>` elements